 The Company has no derivative financial instruments or derivative commodity instruments in its cash and cash equivalents and investments.
-The Company invests its cash and cash equivalents and investments in high-quality and highly liquid investments consisting of taxable money market instruments, corporate bonds and some tax-exempt securities.
-The average yields on the Company's investments in fiscal 1998 resulted primarily from investments and averaged approximately 4.9%.
-As of January 1, 1999, PIA's cash and cash equivalents and investments consisted primarily of taxable money market instruments, corporate and tax-exempt securities with maturities of less than one year with an average yield of approximately 3.7%.
+The Company invests its cash and cash equivalents in investments in high-quality and highly liquid investments consisting of taxable money market instruments, corporate bonds and some tax-exempt securities.
+The average yields on the Company's investments in the fiscal year ended January 1, 1999 were approximately 5.3% based on outstanding investments which ranged from \$8.2 million to \$13.0 million.
+The average yields on the Company's investments in the fiscal year ended December 31, 1997 were approximately 3.4% based on outstanding investments which ranged from \$11.1 million to \$22.8 million.
+As of January 1, 1999, PIA's cash and cash equivalents and investments totaled \$11.1 million and consisted primarily of taxable money market instruments, corporate bonds and tax-exempt securities with maturities of less than one year with an average yield of approximately 3.6%.
+As of December 31, 1997, PIA's cash and cash equivalents and investments totaled \$13.0 million and consisted primarily of taxable money market instruments, corporate bonds and tax-exempt securities with maturities of less than one year and with an average yield of approximately 5.1%.
+If there were a 10% change in the average yield based upon the Company's outstanding investments of \$11.1 million, interest income would increase or decrease by \$40,000 per annum.